 Do I have to be a stay-at-home parent?

 No!
 Again, staying home with your child full-time is a very personal decision.
-Some parents find that they are able to bond easier being at home full-time.
+Some parents find that they can bond easier being at home full-time.
 If finances allow for this, it can be a great option.
 But, many parents either prefer to continue working or simply can’t afford to leave their jobs.
 There are plenty of ways to form meaningful and long-lasting bonds with your child regardless of your work schedule.
-Many families are able to form strong bonds and trust with their adopted children while also maintaining full-time careers.
+Many families can form strong bonds and trust with their adopted children while also maintaining full-time careers.

 How do I know if I’m ready?